sarahshields77/Group9COMP308Project/README.md

 ### 🚀 What you need to do:
 1. **Add your `.env` file** to each microservice root (env-files discord channel)

-   start the services:
+   Install dependencies and start the services:
-   in server/auth-service, server/community-service, and server/business-service run:
+   in server/auth-service, server/community-service, server/business-service, and server/personalization-service run:
 ```bash
 npm run dev
 ```